markkcruz/prework-Light-and-Sound-Memory-Game/README.md

    a full-stack web-app at the end of the semester.

    I am also curious on how collaborating with a big team in web development works.
 I have only worked by myself or in a small team, so working with many experienced individuals is something I am eager to do.
-I want to see what are the best ways to divide up work, how professionals communicate with each other, and how others organize resources.
+I want to see what are the best ways to divide up work, how to communicate effectively with professionals, and how others organize resources.
 Currently, I take notes on everything I learn in order to never forget anything.
 I would love to see how others keep up with how fast everything changes in Computer Science and am curious on what are the best ways to learn these new technologies.